Expression Interrupted

 Yazıcı stated that he had nothing to do with the TV commercial released in the autumn of 2015 by Zaman newspaper, which the prosecution alleged contained a secret message on the coup attempt.
 The journalist said he attended a meeting where the said commercial was discussed because he was available at the office at the time, but he wasn’t involved in the content or the production of the commercial.

-Noting that Zaman newspaper aired commercials on the same dates each year, Yazıcı said, “This information alone refutes the allegation that the commercial was prepared 9 months and 10 days prior to the coup.
+Noting that Zaman newspaper aired commercials on the same dates each year, Yazıcı said: “This information alone refutes the allegation that the commercial was prepared 9 months and 10 days prior to the coup.
 No one who saw the commercial said, ‘This suggests a coup.’
 Why would the putschists report the date [of the attempted coup] to me and jeopardize the entire operation?”
 “An indictment was born exactly 9 months and 10 days after I was detained.
 Does this have any meaning?
 No, it’s just a coincidence.
 Such things are a part of life,” he said.

-At the hearing held on 15 February 2018, Yazıcı’s lawyer Sevgi Taş addressed the court to remark on the merits of the case, arguing that Yazıcı could not be accused on account of having worked for Zaman newspaper.
+At the hearing held on 15 February 2018, Yazıcı’s lawyer Sevgi Taş addressed the court to remark on the merits of the case, arguing that Yazıcı could not be accused on account of having worked at Zaman newspaper.
 “It is legally unacceptable to say to a person, ‘I just realized that the organization you once worked for was terrorist’,” Taş said.

 Taş also touched on Yazıcı’s detention in December 2017 in connection with a letter, which was allegedly written by Gülen to two judges and found in a USB drive belonging to her client.